 Outcome (4) will be evaluated throughout the student's graduate career, through written open-ended exercises.
-The primary evaluation occurs in comprehensive Masters Exams, described below and a capstone project.
-The effectiveness of our program overall will be reflected in the quality of the work of these projects and exams, assessed annually by the Departmental Undergraduate Committee.
+The primary evaluation occurs in a capstone project.
+The effectiveness of our program overall will be reflected in the quality of the work of these projects and exams, assessed annually by the Departmental Graduate Committee.